 - Battery life can be shorter compared to some professional DSLRs.

-- Can be physically large and heavy for extended handheld use.
+- It can be physically large and heavy for extended use with handheld devices.

 - Some users find the EVF resolution less impressive than rivals.

-- Occasional overheating reports with extremely prolonged 8K video.
+- Occasional overheating reports have been received with extremely prolonged 8K video playback.

 5. Fujifilm X-T5